Cataclysm Druid Endgame Build Guide

 Skills & Gameplay

 - Maul is our Basic Skill of choice.
-It generates a small amount of Fortify but, more importantly, Shapeshifts you into a Werebear, important for activating Survival Instincts and some Passive skill bonuses.
-Keeping Spirit topped off is doubly important now given the buffs to Ancestral Guidance.
+It generates a small amount of Fortify and Shapeshifts you into a Werebear, which activates Survival Instincts and builds Provocation.
+Keeping Spirit topped before casting Cataclysm is a priority due to Ancestral Guidance.

 - Earthen Bulwark is your sole source of Unstoppable and grants a respectable amount Fortify.
-As an Earth Skill, it also enables Resonance's triple bonus when used before casting Cataclysm.
+As an Earth Skill, it also enables Resonance's triple bonus when used immediately before Cataclysm.

 - Hurricane reduces the damage of nearby enemies and activates Stormshifter's, useful for both damage and Cooldown Reduction on Cataclysm.